UK Cabinet Office Reports

 - Department for Exiting the European Union (DExEU)

-This newly formed cabinet department, headed by David Davis, MP, is responsible for negotiating the terms of the UK's withdrawal from the EU.
-The departmental website provides access to press releases, publications, and other official statements of government policy.
+This cabinet department, headed by David Davis, MP, is responsible for negotiating the terms of the UK's withdrawal from the EU.
+The departmental website includes an Article 50 Negotiations Page, which provides access to position papers, press releases, speeches, and official statements of government policy, as well as information about the UK's negotiating team and meeting agendas.

 - Department of International Trade (DIT)